LoyolaChicagoCS/gradhandbook/_sources/policy/regulations.rst.txt

 Dropping a Course and Avoiding Extra Bills
 ******************************************

-You should always be able to withdraw yourself from the course in LOCUS, no matter how you got registered for a course: by yourself in LOCUS, by a request to the department staff, or off of a waiting list.
+You should always be able to withdraw yourself from the course in `LOCUS <https://locus.luc.edu/>`_, no matter how you got registered for a course: by yourself in `LOCUS <https://locus.luc.edu/>`_, by a request to the department staff, or off of a waiting list.
 If you are sure you want to withdraw from a course, do not waste time emailing the department for help, just do it yourself.
-The date that the withdrawal is entered into LOCUS affects whether you get a W on your transcript and whether tuition is still due.
+The date that the withdrawal is entered into `LOCUS <https://locus.luc.edu/>`_ affects whether you get a W on your transcript and whether tuition is still due.
 Different rates apply.

 Be sure to look at the Academic Calendar for the given semester.
 Once you are registered, merely not attending class does **NOT** extend these dates.